 Vegetables contain various nutrients along with purines but they do not increase the uric acid level in our blood.
 Purines from vegetables do not cause any harm to the body.
 Vegetables that contain purines are spinach, asparagus, cauliflower, peas, and mushrooms.

 Excessive intake of alcohol, especially beer has been associated with increased levels of uric acid in the blood.
 Not only does it increase the levels of uric acid, but also makes the body dehydrated.
 It is better to steer away from alcohol or take advice from your medical practitioner about the quantity of alcohol that is allowed to you.
 Read – Alcohol and weight loss.

 Research has shown that Vitamin C can help to decrease the uric acid levels in the blood.
 It helps to increase your immunity and keeps the body strong.
 However, it is better to check with your physician if these supplements will benefit you or not.
 Read – Sources of Antioxidant.

 Drink coffee –

-Good news is that you can include a little coffee in you Indian diet plan for Gout.
-Moderate amount of coffee consumption has also shown to decrease the levels of uric acid in the blood.
+Good news is that you can include a little coffee in your Indian diet plan for Gout.
+A moderate amount of coffee consumption has also shown to decrease the levels of uric acid in the blood.
 It can help to decrease the risk of gout.
 If you suffer from any other medical problem such as high blood pressure, talk to your physician before consuming coffee, since coffee is not recommended to people with high BP.